Elissa (singer): 1998–2001: Debut studio album Baddy Doub and W'akherta Maak

-Her debut studio album, Baddy Doub (I Want to Melt Away), was released in Lebanon in late 1998 and later distributed across the Arab world by EMI Music Arabia in 1999.
-On the album's titular single, she collaborated with Spanish singer, Gerard Ferrer.
-In the same year, Elissa got her first big brand deal when shampoo brand Head & Shoulders took her on as the empowering and bold face of the company in the Middle East.
+Elissa's debut studio album Baddy Doub, was released in Lebanon in December 1998 by Lido Musique, later given wider distribution in the Arab world by EMI Music Arabia in early 1999.
+On the album's titular single, she collaborated with Spanish singer, Gerard Ferrer; he additionally appeared on various songs on the album.
+The single's music video was directed by Marc Hadifé.